 Digital certificates and cryptographic keys are interwoven into our everyday lives.
-Think about it: from accessing the Wi-Fi hotspot at your local coffee shop to flying across the county in a new Boeing 737, keys and certificates are entwined into the very fabric of cyber-space.
+Think about it: from accessing the Wi-Fi hotspot at your local coffee shop to flying across the county, keys and certificates are entwined into the very fabric of cyber-space.
 They help to authenticate and secure person-to-machine and machine-to-machine communications—creating the foundation for secure online transactions.
 Data at rest or in transit is secured by keys and certificates.
 They establish trust.

 But what happens when trust is broken?
 When malicious actors take advantage of trust established by keys and certificates, turn that trust against you, and use certificates and keys for nefarious gain.
 That’s exactly what is happening.
 The last few years have seen a rampant increase in the use of keys and certificates as an attack vector against organizations.
 It’s important to recognize cyber-criminals’ motives and techniques to understand how to better protect yourself from the onslaught of attacks on keys and certificates.